HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 -   **Distinction is Key:** The "Generate Report" tab is for creating **standardized reports**.
 It is functionally separate from the "Export this View" feature on the **Explore Data** tab, which is for ad-hoc data snapshots.
 -   **Asynchronous Process:** To provide a consistent and non-blocking user experience, all report generation is managed through the asynchronous "My Reports" inbox system.
 This allows users to continue working while large reports are generated in the background, providing them with clear status updates, ETAs, and control.
+-   **Request Size Error Handling:** When the frontend receives a `413 Payload Too Large` error, it **must** display a clear and helpful error message (e.g., using `shadcn/ui` `<Toast>`).
+The message should inform the user that their request is too large and instruct them to apply more specific filters (e.g., "**This report is too large to generate.
+Please select a smaller date range or a specific department.**").
+After the error is displayed, the UI state should return to allow the user to modify their filters, and the "Generate Report" button must be re-enabled.
 -   **Backend Libraries:** The backend will use **WeasyPrint** for PDF generation and **pandas** for CSV/Excel file creation.

 #### **Flow: Managerial & Administrative Review**